amir-m-s/amir-m-s/README.md

 ## I'm an EE Student and Frontend Developer

-- Looking forward to collaborate with opensource projects (software or hardware)
+- Looking forward to collaborate with more projects (software or hardware)

 ### Connect With Me